alexplahotnik/Docker_app/docker-api/readme.md

 <h1 align="center">Docker-runner API</h1>
-**A small python-flask API for for managing docker containers at local machine.**

 ---
+**A small python-flask API for managing docker containers at local machine.**

 # Description
 With this app you can manage docker containers from config.json file.
 Main page hosts on /docker-api/apps path.
 App has a simple UI, where you can add new docker, edit and delete it.
-All local ports for running docker containers takes randomly.
-You can show it by ```$ docker ps``` command in command line.
+All local ports for running docker containers takes from url in config file.
 App control your path to dockers and give a massage if it will be wrong.
 Also, you can edit directly config.json file and then put to "Update config" link at main page.
-In that case, app check path to docker for all containers and delete wrong one.
+In that case, the app check path to docker for all containers and delete wrong one.
-Be careful about ports, app doesn't check it.
+**Be careful about ports, app doesn't check it.**

 # Installation features